 This program is for students who have run into recurrent and/or serious difficulty related to alcohol and other drugs on or off campus.
-The Choices program's goal is for students to learn a set of practical strategies that reduce negative consequences of alcohol, tobacco, and other drug use.
-All students are required to attend one (50 minute) individual appointment with a counselor and then four (50 minute) group sessions.
-The small group format allows for discussion and facilitation by a trained professional.
-There is a \$200 programming fee for this in-person class.
+The AOD Wellness Program consists of two sessions that are both 50 minutes.
+The program gives students the opportunity to consider their own ideals and goals around alcohol and other drugs (AOD) There is a \$200 programming fee for this in-person program.